 The history of chai dates back to over 5000 years ago!
 And believe it or not, the original chai contained no actual "tea" or rather Camellia sinensis (the plant that we use to make tea) leaves.
 Instead, it was a blend of spices used in Eastern and specifically Ayurvedic medicine as a healing beverage.
 Milk and sugar were added later to make the spices a bit more palatable.

 The addition of black tea leaves is thought to have been popularized in the mid-1800s when the Camellia sinensis assamica tea variety was discovered in India.
-During that time, tea was beginning to be cultivated by the British, who ruled the continent and had more than a small obsession with “the China drink”, tea.
+During that time, tea was beginning to be cultivated by the British, who ruled the continent and had more than a small obsession with “the China drink” as they called tea.
 This was the beginning of modern chai as we know it.
 People added tropical sweet spices to locally grown tea and a culinary revolution was born!

-In India, it took a few more years to realize that the local workers in the factories, the textile mills and the mines would also improve their efficiency if they were given the benefit of the tea break and a cup of tea.
+In India, it took a few more years to realize that the local workers in the factories, the textile mills, and the mines would also improve their efficiency if they were given the benefit of an afternoon break and a cup of tea.
 Patrons followed and tea consumption then developed rapidly.

-As chai in the Western world has grown in popularity, and we have begun to riff on traditional chai – innovating for health benefits, flavor and availability.
-Today, you can find masala blended with green tea, caffeine-free rooibos and even oolong on the grocery shelves today.
-Chai is often considered a flavor and is found in ice cream and other sweets as well as liquors and beers.
+As chai in the Western world has grown in popularity, we have begun to riff on traditional chai – innovating for health benefits, flavor and availability.
+Today, you can find masala blended with green tea, caffeine-free rooibos, yerba mate and even oolong on the grocery shelves today.
+Chai is considered a flavor and is found in recipes as an elevated alternative to the standard cinnamon.
+Popular chai recipes include everything from ice cream, bread, pies and other sweets.
+It’s even found in cocktails, liquors and beers.

 Masala Chai

-The addition of an espresso shot to a chai latte has been branded “dirty chai” Like a Turkish coffee with tea.
-I prefer to keep my tea and coffee separate. :)
+The addition of an espresso shot to a chai latte has been branded “dirty chai” like a Turkish coffee with tea, perfect for anyone who appreciates the allure of tea with the energetic boost of espresso.

 Rooibos Chai

-Rooibos chai is a naturally decaffeinated version.
-It is made with a South African evergreen shrub know locally as “red bush” and is known for its high levels of antioxidants and its sweet, honeyed taste.
+Rooibos Chai is a naturally decaffeinated version.
+It is made with a South African evergreen shrub known locally as “red bush” and is known for its high levels of antioxidants and its sweet, honeyed taste.
+Firepot Rooibos Chai is brewed with South Africa's mineral and nutrient-rich herb, making our popular chai recipe caffeine-free.

 Chocolate Chai

-The traditional way of preparing chai was boiling a mixture of local milk (from a yaak, buffalo or cow) and water with loose black tea and spices, wrapped in a cloth for easy straining.
+In India, the traditional way of preparing chai was boiling a mixture of local milk (from a yak, buffalo, or cow) and water with loose black tea and spices, wrapped in a cloth for easy straining.
 There are various blends of spices, which vary according to local customs, personal inspiration and seasonal availability.

 What Spices are in Chai?

-Spices most commonly found in chai are those grown in India and Sri Lanka, where chai as we know it is the West comes from.
-Think: cinnamon, cardamom, ginger, cloves and black peppercorns.
+Spices most commonly found in chai are those grown in India and Sri Lanka, where chai, as we know it in the West, comes from.
+Think cinnamon, cardamom, ginger, cloves and black peppercorns.
 Sometimes star anise nutmeg, allspice and turmeric are added too.

 Click here to read our post about the spices in chai and their health benefits!